Native ads

 Manual setup of a native ad layout

-This method allows you to manually create your native ad layout, defining the placement of ad assets relative to each other.
-Your ad may contain both mandatory and optional display assets.
-You can find their full list in Native ad assets.
+This method lets you build a native ad layout and place ad components relative to each other.
+The ad can include both required and optional components.
+You can find the full list in Native ad assets.

 Tip